 - Compact ovens or toaster ovens instead of a full oven

-- Smaller, thinner, or mini fridges instead of a full combination fridge and freezer
+- Smaller, thinner, or a mini-fridge instead of a full combination fridge and freezer

 - Small, portable dishwashers on wheels or a countertop dishwasher that hooks up to the kitchen sink

-In a basement, you can try planning to build the kitchen close to your current duct system so you can hook up a ducted hood fan to it.
-However, if that isn’t feasible it is probably much more convenient and easier to install a ductless hood fan.
-They are very versatile in where you can install them, which gives you more flexibility in how you design the basement kitchen.
+In a basement, it’s best if you plan to build the kitchen close to your current duct system so you can hook up a ducted hood fan to it.
+Or else, you can install a ductless hood fan.

-- Floor-to-ceiling cabinets where you have full use of the space
+- Get floor-to-ceiling cabinets where you have full use of the space

 - Add hooks and racks to the sides of cabinets and the insides of doors

-- Vertical shelving or dividers for things like cutting boards, baking trays, and so on
+- Get vertical shelving or dividers for your cutting boards, baking trays, and so on

-Another way to get clever with cabinet space, as well as helping maximize counter space for preparing food, is by including a floating kitchen island or cart.
-They look like small kitchen islands with a countertop and cabinets below for storage but are on wheels.
-The wheels give you the flexibility to move it where you need it or when you need to get it out of the way.
+A clever way to maximize your counter space for preparing food is by including a floating kitchen island or cart.
+It looks like a small kitchen island (with a countertop and cabinets below for storage) on wheels.
+The wheels give you the flexibility to move it where you need it or when you want to get it out of the way.

-Floating islands come in a variety of colors and styles so you can pick something that matches the overall kitchen design you wind up building.
-They also come in a variety of sizes so it won’t take up more space than is needed for your basement kitchen.
-Just make sure you get one that is good quality, otherwise, you’ll wind up with something that rattles and shakes as you try and actually use it to prepare food.
+Just make sure you get one that’s good quality, otherwise, you’ll wind up with something that rattles and shakes as you try and actually use it to prepare food.

-Another way to deal with lack of space to include storage options is by turning a nearby closet into a full pantry.
+Another way to deal with a lack of space to include storage options is by turning a nearby closet into a full pantry.
 If there isn’t a closet nearby, you can always add one.
-The advantage of using a closet instead of more cabinets is they do not stick out from the wall, so it takes up less floor space and avoids making the kitchen too cramped.
+The advantage of using a closet instead of more cabinets is that it does not stick out from the wall.
+And hence, it takes up less floor space and avoids making the kitchen too cramped.
 It’s an ideal option to store bulkier food and cookware items.